guidobonerz/snatchfreezer/README.md

 - Load and Save your settings
 - Test all channels separately or altogether for 100ms.
 - Toggle flushing all or single siphons from UI.
-- Set amount cycle loops
+- Set amount of cycle loops
 - Set delay time after each cycle loop.
 - Describe each channel and/or the whole project
 - Presets for TaT and Crown
 - View log protocol
 - Minimum valve response time : 0,0039 s -> 3.9 ms -> 3900 us

+Known Bugs:
+- Data transfer sometimes hangs

 Future plans: